top of page

 • Ran a full security scan

-• Checked nothing else had embedded itself
+• Checked to ensure nothing else had embedded itself

-Back up and running
+Back Up and Running

+The machine was usable again within minutes.
+No payment was made, no data was lost, and there was no wider issue.
 What had already burned time was shut down quickly once handled properly.

 Eye-level view of a computer screen showing a task manager window with running processes